 Nora Amavisca Reyes

 Nora Amavisca Reyes was born in Roll, Arizona, the youngest of seven children and the only one born in the United States after her family immigrated from Mexico.
 She is an alumnus of Arizona State University, completing a Bachelor of Arts degree in Elementary Education, a Master of Education degree in Multicultural/Bilingual Education, and a Doctor of Education degree in Curriculum and Instruction with a specialization in bilingual education.
-Dr. Reyes began her professional experience as a bilingual second grade teacher in South Phoenix then shifted her focus to teacher education when she was hired at Mesa Community College as residential Education Faculty.
-She has consistently been involved in leadership roles, including Education Studies Department Department Chair, Chair of MCC’s Department Chair Association, Education Instructional Council and Articulation Task Force Chair, Guanajuato and Xalapa Study Abroad Director, Teachers of Language Learners Learning Community (TL3C) Grant Project Administrator, Acting Dean of Innovative Learning and Academic Affairs, and currently Vice Provost for the Red Mountain Campus.
-Committed to education and community service, she has also participated in numerous education and community advisory boards and committees, including the ASU Polytechnic Campus Community Board, Arizona Teachers of English to Speakers of Other Languages (AZTESOL) Board Member, East Valley Partnership Education Committee, Phoenix East Valley Think Tank, Mesa Latino Advisory Committee, ASU Mary Lou Fulton Teachers College Advisory Board, and Arizona Academic Standards Development Committee.
+Dr. Reyes began her professional experience as a bilingual second grade teacher in South Phoenix, then shifted her focus to teacher education when she was hired at Mesa Community College (MCC) as residential Education Faculty.
+She currently serves as Vice Provost of MCC’s Red Mountain campus.
+Committed to education and community service, she has served in a variety of leadership roles and served on numerous local, state, and international committees and boards.

 First Vice President